zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-3.md

 From Los Angeles, California, I'm Jeff McQ uillan.
 Thanks for listening.
 We'll see you next time on ESL Podcast.

- English as a Second Language Podcast is written and produced by Dr. Lucy Tse, hosted by Dr. Jeff McQ uillan.
-This podcast is copyright 2006.

 # Text Messaging